 The LBP Group Centralized Compliance Management (CCM) Framework was developed to set out the principles and standards for the compliance management function of the LBP Group.
-This shall serve as guide in the preparation and implementation of the LBP Group Centralized Compliance Management Program.

 G. Outsourcing of Compliance Risk Assessment and Testing

 The review, assessment and testing of the Compliance Program may be outsourced to qualified third parties.
 The handling and management of this outsourcing arrangement shall be governed by MORB Sec.
 112.